 A no-logs VPN with military-grade security, VPNCity has 3,167 servers across 42 cities, in 33 countries.
 You can protect up to twelve devices with one account.
 VPNCity is available in English, Chinese, Spanish, Polish, and Portuguese.

-Can it keep up with premium providers like CyberGhost?
+Can it keep up with premium providers?
 Not yet, read on to find out why.

 Does VPNCity Work with Netflix?